uyibis/alx-low_level_programming/0x00-hello_world/README.md

-WELCOME TO C HELLO WORLD
+WELCOME TO C HELLO WORLDscript that compiles a C file but does not link